 Polishing is a finishing process for smoothing a workpiece's surface by using an abrasive.
 By repeating this process throughout different stages with reduced roughness of the abrasive, you create a smooth and polished surface.

-We offer CNC machining for post-processing which includes turning, milling and drilling among other possibilities.
 Advantages of CNC machining are its dimensional stability, low surface roughness and its flexibility for customer-specific requirements.
 CNC machining requires a drawing for our engineers to assess the work required.
 Tolerances available upon request.